 If you are looking for a long, completely immersive hike, the GR 20 is your dream come true.

-It runs north to south down the middle of Corsica and takes anywhere from eleven to fifteen days to complete.
-There are huts available at various points throughout the trail for overnight stays or shelter from bad weather.
+It runs north to south down the middle of Corsica and takes eleven to fifteen days to complete.
+Huts are available at various points throughout the trail for overnight stays or shelter from bad weather.

-The northern section of the hike is steep, rocky and hazardous but the views are absolutely breathtaking.
-The summit is an absolutely spectacular place to soak in the rewards of all the hard work getting to the top, as you can enjoy some rather panoramic views of the mountain tops that are pretty out of this world!
+The northern section of the hike is steep, rocky and hazardous, but the views are breathtaking.
+The summit is a spectacular place to soak in the rewards of all the hard work getting to the top, as you can enjoy some rather panoramic views of the mountain tops that are pretty out of this world!

-The southern section is much less strenuous but aside from some impressive meadows, it is also generally considered to be less appealing scenery-wise.
-The choice of which route you take it totally up to you and dependent on your ability and motivation for going on the hike in the first place.
+The southern section is much less strenuous, but aside from some impressive meadows, it is also generally considered less appealing in scenery.
+The choice of which route you take is totally up to you and is dependent on your ability and motivation to go on the hike in the first place.

-The north and south sections meet in Vizzavona – here, you can find a well-deserved break from the trails by visiting Le Vizzavona.
+The north and south sections meet in Vizzavona.
+Here, you can visit Le Vizzavona for a well-deserved break from the trails.

-This is a hotel and restaurant that welcomes hikers with fantastic food choices that change with the seasons and rooms for you to kick off those weary boots and relax.
+This hotel and restaurant welcomes hikers, offering fantastic food choices that change with the seasons and rooms to kick off those weary boots and relax.

 5.)
 Mare a Mare Sud